4ndr34z/shells/README.md

 ## Version 1.5.9
 - PowerShell: New custom SSL shell
 - PowerShell: Added options for choosing TCP/UDP/SSL
-- PowerShell/OpenSSL: Defaulting to correct listener vhen using SSL
+- PowerShell/OpenSSL: Defaulting to correct listener when using SSL

 ## Version 1.5.8
 - Updated installer to use wrapper-script (remember to delete /usr/local/bin/shells when upgrading from < 1.5.8)